relentless1987/GettingAndCleaningData/README.md

 ###	3. Execute run_analysis.R

-The script will take about 30 seconds to execute
+The script will take about 30 seconds to execute.
+It works through the following steps:

+	- Create a single dataset from the training and test data
+	- Extracts mean and std dev for each measurement
+	- Creates and labels descriptive activities:
+		- walking
+		- walkingUpstairs
+		- walkingDownstairs
+		- sitting
+		- standing
+		- laying
+	- Creates the tidy data set with activities, mean, and std dev

 ###	4. Output